saturna-tech/notion-markdown-importer/README.md

 1. Go to [notion.so/my-integrations](https://www.notion.so/my-integrations)
 2. Click **+ New integration**
-3. Name it (e.g., "Obsidian Migration")
+3. Name it (e.g., "Markdown Migration")
 4. Enable **Read content** capability (required for file uploads)
 5. Copy the **Internal Integration Token**